jrie/flagCookies/README.md

 Please read along here: https://github.com/jrie/flagCookies/wiki/FlagCookies-help-and-documentation

 ## Translations
-As of version 3.0.27 translations can be done for Flag Cookies.
+As of version 3.0.27 translations can be done of Flag Cookies.

 All translations are located inside **\_locales/** folder - and the folders **en** for general English,as well as **de** for German language.
 Inside every folder is a **messages.json** located.
 This file holds all translated strings.
 To create a new language, for example French language, use **fr** as code.
 So it ends up to everything French language related inside **\_locales/fr/messages.json**.
 To add another layer of help copy the **help.html** from the **en** directory to **fr/help.html** - when everything is done correctly, you will be able to see changes when using **about:debugging** in Firefox and loading the add-on.

 More information can be found here: https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Internationalization

 ## Providing feedback/feature wishes/ideas
 Please file an issue on the ***issues*** page.
 I gladly try to respond to feedback and to improve FlagCookies.
 If you think a feature is missing or at worst, not working as expected, please also open an issue.